 Getting Set For Summer

-The start of Spring is when many folk set plans in place to get fit for the summer.
+The start of Spring is when many folks set plans in place to get fit for the summer.
 This is a great time for Personal Trainers ready to coach the nation into shape.

 Scientists have found people who spend more time outside, feel better about their body image and have higher self-esteem.
 There are many reasons why getting our dose of exercise in the great outdoors makes us feel good.
 Beautiful views, the sun on our faces and getting away from the hustle and bustle of a packed gym floor, to name a few.